felixjulianheitmann/gamevault_client_sdk/doc/GameApi.md

 //defaultApiClient.getAuthentication<HttpBasicAuth>('basic').username = 'YOUR_USERNAME'
 //defaultApiClient.getAuthentication<HttpBasicAuth>('basic').password = 'YOUR_PASSWORD';

-final api = Openapi().getGameApi();
+final api_instance = GameApi();
-final num gameId = 1; // num | id of the game
+final gameId = 1; // num | id of the game
-final String xDownloadSpeedLimit = xDownloadSpeedLimit_example; // String | This header lets you set the maximum download speed limit in kibibytes per second (kiB/s) for your request.
-If the header is not present the download speed limit will be unlimited. final String range = bytes=-1023; // String | This header lets you control the range of bytes to download.
+final xDownloadSpeedLimit = xDownloadSpeedLimit_example; // String | This header lets you set the maximum download speed limit in kibibytes per second (kiB/s) for your request.
+If the header is not present the download speed limit will be unlimited. final range = bytes=-1023; // String | This header lets you control the range of bytes to download.
 If the header is not present or not valid the entire file will be downloaded.

 try {
-    final response = api.getGameDownload(gameId, xDownloadSpeedLimit, range);
+    final result = api_instance.getGameDownload(gameId, xDownloadSpeedLimit, range);
-    print(response);
+    print(result);
-} catch on DioException (e) {
+} catch (e) {
     print('Exception when calling GameApi->getGameDownload: $e\n');
 }
 ```